Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsrdspersistent.md

 # (Required) Name of your database.
 METRIST_AWSRDSPERSISTENT_DBNAME=""

-# false Use postgres or mysql.
+# (Not required) Use 'postgres' or 'mysql'.
 If undefined, the monitor will default to mysql.
 [Contact us to support other engines.](https://metrist.io/contact/)
 METRIST_AWSRDSPERSISTENT_ENGINE=""

 # (Required) Password to access your database.